 If you don’t feel safe without a big cash reserve, your investment account is too risky.

 If you will need $100k for a down payment next year and that’s all you have in liquid assets, you had better keep it in the bank.
 However, if you’ll need $100k cash and have $300k between your checking account and non-IRA brokerage account, there’s no need to keep $100k in the bank until you’ll need it, unless of course your portfolio is all stocks.
-The NASDAQ has fallen 70% in 12 months, and even the diversified S&P 500 has fallen by 50% in a year.
+The NASDAQ has fallen 70% in 12 months, and even the diversified S&P 500 has fallen by 50%.

 In contrast, an all-weather portfolio like the RDP allows your brokerage account to serve as your savings account, which can make a big difference in net worth over time.
 The trick is to make sure that your portfolio can withstand hard times, because this is when you might need to lean on your savings or use them to scoop up cheap assets.
 A traditional portfolio clearly isn’t the solution, since these decline in recessions.
 An inverse portfolio might go up as risk assets come down, but the costs of holding hedges make them poor savings vehicles.
 The best solution is simply a basket of uncorrelated assets that together never lose very much value.